 - Sleeping bag and flashlight

 There are doctors at the clinic in nearby Victoria Falls.
 For any serious emergencies, guests can be evacuated by air by the Medical Air Rescue Services to the nearest appropriate hospital.
-In case of any emergency, camp staff will communicate with parents just as quickly as phone service allows—we will have an international call enabled mobile phone with us—as to the nature of the illness/injury and treatment plan in action.
+In case of any emergency, centre staff will communicate with parents just as quickly as phone service allows – we will have an international call enabled mobile phone with us – as to the nature of the illness/injury and treatment plan in action.

-The site we will be using as base camp in Zimbabwe, Africa is Camp Nakavango, home of the Nakavango Conservation Programme based at the Stanley and Livingstone Private Game Preserve.
+The site we will be using as base camp in Zimbabwe, Africa is Nakavango Conservation Centre based at the Victoria Falls Private Game Preserve.
 The curriculum will focus on conservation research projects, as well as community development and sustainability.
 The site is about 10 minutes outside of the town of Victoria Falls.

 VISA FEES APPLICABLE TO INTERNATIONAL VISITORS: